-Removal of moles or skin cancers are considered medical procedures and they are covered either by Medisave or Insurance depending on your coverage.
+Removal of moles or skin cancers is considered medical procedures and they are covered either by Medisave or Insurance depending on your coverage.

 Thank you for the question.
 For protruding moles, they can be removed by surgical excision or shave excision.
 Laser ablation of a large protruding mole is a less preferred option.This is usually done under local anesthetic.